WalletScrutiny/WalletScrutinyCom/_android/com.gemwallet.android.md

 > apkFileName: base-master.apk
 ```

-Looking over the changes, [we noticed many of the differences pertain to read-and-write permissions, file permissions, and timestamps.](https://gitlab.com/walletscrutiny/walletScrutinyCom/-/merge_requests/708#note_2023566413)
+Looking over the changes, [we noticed many of the differences pertain to read-and-write permissions, file permissions, and timestamps.](https://gitlab.com/walletscrutiny/walletScrutinyCom/-/merge_requests/708#note_2023566413)  Additionally, [in classes.dex](https://xrviv.github.io/walletScrutinyBuildCasts/www/diffoscope-results/android/com.gemwallet.android/1.2.144/diffoscope.classes.dex.html) as well as [classes2](https://xrviv.github.io/walletScrutinyBuildCasts/www/diffoscope-results/android/com.gemwallet.android/1.2.144/diffoscope.classes2.dex.html) and [classes3](https://xrviv.github.io/walletScrutinyBuildCasts/www/diffoscope-results/android/com.gemwallet.android/1.2.144/diffoscope.classes3.dex.html), many of the variables were changed or omitted with the reason for it being unexplained.

-Noting all of this, we verify this app as **reproducible.**
+As of now, we'll let the verdict for 1.2.144s' source code stay as **obfuscated.**

 ### Thank you to Gem Wallet for their donation